Dai-Wenhan/dai-wenhan.github.io/notes.md

-## Studying Notes Repository
+## Notes

-This page collects some of my handwritten or TeXed notes, which come from a variety of sources, such as certain books and papers, the course notes of others, scattered talks, as well as public lectures or conferences that I have not attended.
+This page collects some of my handwritten or TeXed notes, which come from a variety of sources, such as certain books and papers, the course notes of others, scattered talks, as well as public lectures or conferences.

+## Lectures and Conferences

+## Scattered Research Talks

+## Qualifying Exam & the Generals

 ### General Algebraic Geometry